RX-M/web-public/course-pages/aci-containers/cloud-native-container-networking-and-aci.md

 ### Who Should Attend?

-Professional Services Staff, Technical Managers, IT and QA Staff, Developers and DevOps personnel
+Professional Services Staff, Technical Managers, Information Technology (IT) and Quality Assurance (QA) Staff, Developers and DevOps personnel

 ### What Attendees will learn